neil-berg/portfolio/src/posts/2019-05-28-regular-expressions.md

 ### Multiple patterns with "or" operator

 The OR operator in regular expressions is defined by the pipe `|`.
 This allows for a positive match to occur if at least one of multiple patterns are found.
-One common use of OR in regular expressions is validating area code formats of ### _or_ (###):

 <!-- prettier-ignore -->
 ```javascript